 Honestly, I don’t even want to get off.
 I am enjoying the train ride so much that I would rather stay in my seat for another few days, or maybe just live on the train forever, going back and forth through Canada.

-- The website of Via Rail has all the information, schedules and booking options.
+- Via Rail has all the information, schedules and booking options.

-- In summer, the train goes three times a week, in winter twice per week.
+- In summer, the train runs three times a week, in winter twice per week.

 - If you are flexible, try out different dates because the prices vary greatly.
 People told me that the train is quite booked out in summer.
 For the ride from Vancouver to Edmonton, I paid 184 Canadian dollars (= 120 €).
-I haven’t seen any cheaper price, except for young folks or teenagers.
+I haven’t seen any cheaper price, except for teenagers or seniors.

 - I couldn’t book the ticket online with my European credit card and thus had to ask a friend in Canada to help.
 (Thanks a lot, Edward!)
 But none of the other travelers spoke of similar problems.